Here's how to train for the 1500 metres today

 Brian Mackenzie reports on some research that will help you improve your 1500 metres

-All the above workouts are high intensity, so slower running is reserved for warm ups, recovery days, and the off season, when it's fine to boost your mileage in an effort to develop your V02max.
+All the above workouts are high-intensity, so slower running is reserved for warm-ups, recovery days, and the offseason when it's OK to boost your mileage to develop your V02max.

 Brian Mackenzie explains how to monitor your vo2 max

 How to conduct the test

 The athlete runs on a treadmill set at a constant speed of 8.05 km/hr (5 mph) to exhaustion.
 At timed stages during the test the grade of slope (%) of the treadmill is increased as detailed in the table below:

 The treadmill is set up at the start with a speed of 8.05km/hr (5 mph) and a grade of the slope of 0%.
 The athlete commences the test.
 After 3 minutes, the grade is set at 2.5%, and then every 2 minutes the grade is increased by 2.5%.